 Reporting Requirements:

-At the conclusion of the one-year funding period, the PI will be required to submit a report describing the work undertaken and results obtained as a result of the grant (2 pages maximum; 11 point font or larger; single spaced).
+At the conclusion of the roughly one-year funding period, the PI will be required to submit a report describing the work undertaken and results obtained as a result of the grant (2 pages maximum; 11 point font or larger; single spaced).
 The grant report should describe the activities, outcomes, and expenditures from your UCO allocation for this program.
 The report will be read by the UCOAC and the UCO Director, and will help the UCOAC to evaluate the efficacy of the Mini-Grant program as a whole.

-If the program/PI is requesting additional funding in a subsequent Mini-grant proposal, the grant report will be used in that year’s proposal evaluation process, Requests for no-cost extensions must be accompanied by a progress report on expenditures and progress to date.
-Please submit all reports and requests for extensions to Matthew Shetrone (mshetrone@ucolick.org) and cc’d to the UCOAC Chair, Shelley Wright (s2wright@ucsd.edu).
+If the program/PI is requesting additional funding in a subsequent Mini-grant proposal, the grant report will be used in that year’s proposal evaluation process, requests for no-cost extensions must be accompanied by a progress report on expenditures and progress to date.
+Please submit all reports and requests for extensions to Matthew Shetrone (mshetrone@ucolick.org) and cc’d the UCOAC Chair, Paul Robertson (probert1@uci.edu).
+Please write “UCO Mini-Grant Reporting” in the email subject line.
+Grant reports should be submitted before or on the subsequent deadline of FY25 Mini-grant program.

 Proposals for the mini-grant program will be submitted online in a process very similar to that used for UC Keck proposals.